infumap/infumap/tools/gpu/README.md

   embedding can run in parallel
 - gateway global-lock waits are bounded by `GPU_GATEWAY_LOCK_WAIT_TIMEOUT_SECS` and return HTTP 503 when the lock stays busy too long
+- the gateway lock is leased; if a holder is wedged past `GPU_GATEWAY_LOCK_LEASE_SECS` (default 1 hour), a later request may take over instead of letting one stale request block all GPU work indefinitely
 - gateway upstream read/write timeouts are 30 minutes by default, with a 4 hour read/write timeout for `/pdf-extract` and its legacy `/convert` alias
 - the gateway also exposes async PDF extraction jobs for web-background use: